The facts: What you need to know about the crisis in Yemen

 Across the country, millions from active conflict zones, like Hodeidah, have fled to rural areas of Yemen where they do not have any source of food or income.
 People forced from their homes by violence are without the basic necessities to survive both the terrible conditions and the spread of disease.

 The deal signed in December remained stalled for months afterward, fueling continued risk to families, humanitarian access and basic supplies.
-In May, parties to the conflict announced they would withdraw troops from in and around Hodeidah, in the first practical execution of the ceasefire, but renewed attacks were reported shortly afterward.
-It remains to be seen if the deal will be carried out.
+In May 2019, parties to the conflict announced they would withdraw troops from in and around Hodeidah, in the first practical execution of the ceasefire, but renewed attacks were reported shortly afterward.

 Is there famine in Yemen?